Here are some instructions and tips to ensure that your AmeriCorps application is completed correctly and competitively.

 - Do not simply list work or volunteer experiences.

 - Please list any relevant training, certification or language proficiencies.

-- Select the highest level of education you will have achieved by the time you start service (Example: Select “college graduate” if you are currently in school and will have completed your degree by June 2016).
+- Select the highest level of education you will have achieved by the time you start service (Example: Select “college graduate” if you are currently in school and will have completed your degree by the first day of the service term).
 If you have started any postsecondary education, select "Some College" or an otherwise appropriate level of education and list all education institutions you have attended with details.

 Community Service Section: (150-250 words)

 - Don’t check the “I do not have any volunteer experience” box unless you truly don’t have ANY experience.

 - List your most recent volunteer experiences and explain your responsibilities in detail.

 - List hours per month for each volunteer position.